 The co-op uses state-of-the-art optical technology that captures 64 images of each apple as it passes through a water lane.
 This produces a 3D replication uncovering imperfections at a processing speed of 5-7 apples per second.

-At the end of the 10 optical sorting-lines, bins lower to capture the apples using a vacuum suction technique.
-Final inspection is performed with the human eye before packaging.
+At the end of the 10 optical sorting lines, bins lower to capture the apples using a vacuum suction technique.
+A final inspection is performed with the human eye before packaging.

 The co-op packages apples for multiple brands, which vary by the destination country.
 Each package includes the European Protected Geographical Indication (PGI) seal of quality.